World War II casualties of the Soviet Union: Male war dead

 Andreev, Darski and Karkova (ADK) put total losses at 26.6 million.
 The authors did not dispute Krivoshev's report of 8.7 million military dead.
 Their demographic study estimated the total war dead of 26.6 million included 20.0 million males and 6.6 million females.
 In mid-1941 the USSR hosted 8.3 million more females; by 1946 this gap had grown to 22.8 million, an increase of 13.5 million.

 Civilian losses

 A 1995 paper published by M.V.
 Filimoshin, an associate of the Russian Defense Ministry, put the civilian death toll in the regions occupied by Germany at 13.7 million.
-Filimoshin cited sources from Soviet era to support his figures and used the terms "genocide" and "premeditated extermination" when referring to deaths of 7.4 million civilians caused by direct, intentional violence.
+Filimoshin cited sources from the Soviet era to support his figures and used the terms "genocide" and "premeditated extermination" when referring to deaths of 7.4 million civilians caused by direct, intentional violence.
 Civilians killed in reprisals during the Soviet partisan war account for a major portion.
 Filimoshin estimated that civilian forced laborer deaths in Germany totaled 2.1 million.
 Germany had a policy of forced confiscation of food that resulted in famine deaths of an estimated 6% of the population, or 4.1 million.
 Russian government sources currently cite these civilian casualty figures in their official statements.